Velociraptors-in-Space/website/README.md

 # Markham Community Robotics Website
-This is a website for Markville Robotics.
+This is a website for Markham Community Robotics.

 ## Issues
 Find a issue with the webpages?
 Make a issue report (click that 'issues' tab).